 The women characters in your books are desperate, wonderful, lyrical, memorable and even magical.
-Do you think all these characteristics are equally important in a woman in order have healthy relationships?
+Do you think all these characteristics are equally important in a woman to have healthy relationships?

 There are many kinds of women, and therefore many kinds of healthy relationships.
-But yes, I think it is important to have all these sides to our personalities. when what is allowed to women is too narrow, it will create all kinds of subterfuge, leading to repression,which is not healthy for a society overall.
+But yes, I think it is important to have all these sides to our personalities. when what is allowed to women is too narrow, it will create all kinds of subterfuge, leading to repression, which is not healthy for society overall.

 Related reading: When your spouse isn’t your best friend

 Draupadi’s love for Karna is of a nobler kind because duty is very important to her.
 She decides right up front that she is not going to be unfaithful to her marriage vows.
 Not all women would be like that.
 In my new novel, Before We Visit the Goddess, the three main women characters– a grandmother, a mother, and a daughter – all approached love in different ways.
 Some want the mental satisfaction of relating to a man on the heart level.
 To some, a relationship needs to have a physical component as well.
 I would like to say that none of them can be considered wrong – we are all different kinds of individuals with different needs.

 Many relationships and marriages do not culminate into perfect love and that craving for the perfect love makes us long for the prohibited love (just as you have described the love Panchaali feels for Karna in your book The Palace of Illusions.)
 How far should this desire be curbed or allowed to bloom?